alsmola/graphgrc/scf/iac-214-auditinguseofprivilegedfunctions.md

-# IAC-21.4 - Auditing Use of Privileged Functions
+# SCF - %!S(string=IAC-21.4 - Auditing Use of Privileged Functions)
 Mechanisms exist to audit the execution of privileged functions.
 ## Mapped framework controls
 ### NIST 800-53